artsandmetaphysics/goodlifeodyssey/about.md

 The notes and commentary are likely less interesting to a general audience; they contain many quotations and my summaries on various works---mostly classics.
 I worry that the number and length of the quotations I included extends beyond what is allowable by fair use; as best I can tell, they do not, but I sincerely hope not to cause harm to any of the translators, authors, or publishers I quote.

-I hope that the occasional visitor will contact me and perhaps share new ideas or arguments with me.
+I hope that the occasional visitor will contact me and share new ideas with me.
 To facilitate staying in touch with readers, I set up an email list.